 Auntie Betty’s Gin and Absinthe Bar

 If you need something to “take the edge off” after a long week they have just the cocktail for you!
 They’re purposely a bit hidden, like a speakeasy, near Iyla’s Southern Kitchen.
-But after finding the door (which isn’t difficult) grab a seat at the bar and order a craft cocktail.
+But after finding the door (which isn’t difficult, it’s just on the right if you’re looking at Iyla’s) grab a seat at the bar and order a craft cocktail.
 Their menu focus is of course on gin and absinthe but they have other spirits as well, including North Carolina locally made Cathead Vodka from Greensboro.

 Menu items to look for: “Death in the Afternoon,” a mixture of absinthe and cava, or a martini named, “The Julia” with gin and vermouth